Preserving the Lake Is Our Priority

-The LMCD adopted a Strategic Plan for 2019/2020 and is in the process of updating the plan.
-This updated plan will build on previous work and introduces new initiatives to meet the current and future needs of Lake Minnetonka.
+The LMCDs adopted Strategic Plan for 2023/2024 will help to build on previous work and introduce new initiatives to meet the current and future needs of Lake Minnetonka.

 Focusing our efforts ensures that we will meet our mission to preserve and enhance the Lake Minnetonka experience.
 We look forward to working with all our partners in these efforts.

 The LMCD adopts a budget on or before July 1st for the following calendar year, per Minnesota Statute 103B.635.
 We forward the budget to the fourteen member municipalities, with a statement for the amount to be provided by each municipality.
 The LMCD Budget process typically commences in April and concludes in June.
 However, the operating LMCD budget is based on the calendar year.
 The 2023 budget link is below.
 The 2023 budget is adopted and available for viewing.

 We take our mission to preserve and enhance the Lake Minnetonka experience seriously.
 The LMCD board attends regular meetings to ensure our work is completed effectively and efficiently.